homan-uppu/writing/2-Essays/Winners take all.md

 ***The more complex the game, the more equal players are in ability, the further they are from the best.***

 This is inequality is independent how much training the players have.
 The players we've referenced above have dedicated their entire lives to becoming great at their game, and yet we see inequality because training intuition for complex games leads to greater variance in abilities by nature.
-Luck is also taken into account: a player that relies on luck will not be able to sustain their high ELO rating for long.

 ---

-The most valued games we play are far more complex than Chess and Go, and therefore there is far greater inequality in ability.
+The most valued games we play are far more complex than Chess and Go, and therefore have far greater inequality in ability.

-But, if our activities are more complex, why haven't we seen great inequality in the past?
-And why is inequality increasing?
+If our activities are more complex why haven't we seen great inequality in ability in the past?
+And why is it increasing?

 The complexity of our activities is a function of leverage.
 Leverage = how little time it takes to implement an idea.
 The more leverage you have, the less time it takes to manifest your ideas.